bfolkens/wind/README.md

 boilerplate.

-Note that each connection starts a `GenServer` instead of all the connections being managed by a dispacting process.
+Note that each connection starts a `GenServer` instead of all the connections being managed by a dispatching process.
 This design decision was intentional in order to maintain the speed requirement (and prevent the dispatching process from becoming the bottleneck).
 However, this may come at a cost of some syntax sugar you might find in other libraries.